 Innovative reporting processes discussed by interview participants centered around reducing the administrative burden of conventional reporting requirements.
 Instead of requiring written reports, funders have asked for verbal updates that allow "people [to] tell their story."
 Other organizations have shifted to using video as a way of reporting.
-Another participant shared that their funding organization pays for funding recipients to visit them for time to socialize together with organizational staff and trustees and share about what they are doing with the funding; they describe this time together of "hearing people and feeling that there is something significant" as "magical."
+Another participant shared that their funding organization pays for funding recipients to visit and socialize with organizational staff and trustees to share what they are doing with the funding; they describe this time together of "hearing people and feeling that there is something significant" as "magical."